ovh/docs/pages/public_cloud/public_cloud_databases/databases_Best_Practices/guide.en-gb.md

 #### Consistent Tagging

 Implement a tagging strategy to categorize and manage resources efficiently.
 This helps in resource allocation, billing, and compliance tracking.
+Note that tagging is currently only available for OS resources and cannot be added to MKS clusters at this time.

-### IAM and Multi-Tenancy Principles on OpenStack and Flexible Engine
+### IAM and Multi-Tenancy Principles on OpenStack

-#### Domain (OpenStack) / Account (Flexible Engine)

-Domains are the highest level of abstraction for resources and users in an OpenStack environment.
-A domain can contain users, user groups, and projects.

-#### Projects (OpenStack & Flexible Engine) / Tenant (deprecated)
+#### Projects (OpenStack)

 Projects are the second highest level of abstraction in OpenStack.
-They can contain user groups or users and resources.
+They can contain users and resources.

-#### User Groups (OpenStack & Flexible Engine)

-User groups are collections of users.
-Assigning roles to a group grants all users in that group the permissions of those roles.

 #### Roles